zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 # **Success Criteria**

-The V2 sandbox will be deemed a success when it has been deployed to stable users for all processes in Chromium, and Chromium does not lose functionality due to the new sandbox rules.
+The V2 sandbox will be deemed a success when it has been deployed to stable users for all processes in Monyhar, and Monyhar does not lose functionality due to the new sandbox rules.

 # **Design Overview**

-The Chromium Helper executable will now receive a sandbox profile and list of sandbox parameters (for example, the location of the user's home directory).
+The Monyhar Helper executable will now receive a sandbox profile and list of sandbox parameters (for example, the location of the user's home directory).
 The Helper executable will then apply the sandbox profile, with the parameters, to the process and then